iml130/lotlan-scheduler/README.md

 if you want to test *all* Testfiles in the test folder

-If the testfiles contain an error, `checkGrammarTreeCreation` will print it (which will happen if you test the files in the invalid folder)
+If the testfiles contain an error, `checkGrammarTreeCreation` will write it in a log file in the logs folder (which will happen if you test the files in the invalid folder)